transparencyint/CGIP/documentation/architecture-frontend.md

 ## Stylesheets

 When dealing with large web applications, stylesheets are growing very big and they get harder to maintain because a lot of stuff is repeated over and over again.
-Because of that we use [Stylus](http://learnboost.github.com/stylus/) a CSS pre-compiler that supprts things like variables, mixins and calculations.
+Because of that we use [Stylus](http://learnboost.github.com/stylus/) a CSS pre-compiler that supports things like variables, mixins and calculations.
 It's not hard to write Stylus when you know CSS.
 You just have to leave out stuff like `{}:;` ;)
 They have a good documentation on their website.